\1\n

 Free Mad Lib Generator

-Play Mad Libs with 10 built-in story templates or create your own.
+Play Mad Libs with 10 -in story templates or create your own.
 Step-by-step word entry with part-of-speech labels, random word suggestions, highlighted story output, and print-friendly formatting.
 Works for solo play, classroom activities, and party games.
 Runs entirely in your browser.

 11 min read · 2300+ words